iidanL/VisionAntiDetectBrowserDocs/01_about/base-automation.md

-# Base Automation
+# Base Automation (Updated)

-To automate browser behavior inside a running profile, you can connect to the instance using DevTools Protocol through tools like Pyppeteer, Playwright (Python), and others.
+To automate browser behavior inside a running profile, connect to the instance using DevTools Protocol through libraries such as Pyppeteer or Playwright for Python.

 ## Prerequisite

 The profile must be started via the `/start/{folderId}/{profileId}` endpoint with a remote debugging port set in the `args`.

-## Pyppeteer Example (Python)
+## Python Example: Pyppeteer

 ```python
 import asyncio